 Round the World Ticket

-Can be useful in places like USA where you will hop across the land – but you must go in a forward direction.
+Can be useful in places like the USA where you will hop across the land – but you must go in a forward direction.

+However, the savings can be worth it.
 Nothing wrong with packing your own sandwiches and drinks if allowed.

 Added extra’s from Travel Agents

 Travel Agents do get offered deals and added extras or have bucket specials, so worth checking out what they can offer.

 The UK and some other places have what is known as ‘Bucket Shops’.
 Cheap airfares and clearance deals – usually an allowance of so many tickets a day.

 In 2012 the Air Travel Advisory Bureau in England (Tel: 7636 5000) will provide you with telephone numbers of reputable bucket shops dealing with your desired destination.

 They can also offer you $$ (and possibly accommodation if you haggle) for you to take a later flight.
 If you are not in a rush and can delay the next leg of your trip, it is a great way to boost your budget.

 Consult your child in private and explain that the $$ will mean you can do something they want too.